 - April 7.
-A new cabaret by Flo Hayle
+LIFE HAPPENS, a new cabaret by Flo Hayle

 - June 22.
 BRIDGE STREET BELLY DANCE 2019

 - August 15 – 25.
-A Shakespeare Sampler.
+A Shakespearean Sampler.
 Steven Patterson in SHYLOCK, by Gareth Armstrong, about how the famous Jew has been portrayed through the ages, in repertory with Roxanne Fay’s THRICE TO MINE, a new play based on the actual historical figure of Lady Macbeth.

 - November 22-24.
 Concrete Temple Theatre PACKRAT performances

 - Movie Mondays.
 Showings of odd and unusual films on occasional Monday evenings.
 Curated by Steven Patterson.